AmirShitrit/netcore-grpc-health-check/README.md

 # netcore-grpc-health-check
-Sample code for my blog post about gRPC health checks in .NET Core 3.1
+Sample code for my blog post about gRPC health checks with .NET Core and Kubernetes - coming soon.